noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 {"success": false, "result": "Encoding error"}
 ```

-OK, so it wants base 64.
+OK, so it wants the payload back in base 64 as well.
 On the next round we'll encode the payload:

 `echo 'ls' | base64 > get-job/ImxhdGVzdCI=`